-7.2 Key Storage and Transport
+8.2 Key Storage and Transport

-Note 57-KeyStorageAndTransport.
+Note 59-KeyStorageAndTransport.
 When transmitted or stored on a non-trusted medium, a key shall be protected in confidentiality and integrity with an agreed key protection mechanism, as described in Section 3.6.

-7.3 Key Use
+8.3 Key Use

-Note 58-TrustedPlatform.
+Note 60-TrustedPlatform.
 A key shall only be used to perform computations on a trusted platform.
 Confidentiality and integrity shall be ensured for secret and private keys, integrity and authenticity shall be ensured for public keys.

-Note 59-Diffusion.
-The diffusion of secret and private keys shall be limited to the trusted environment that makes an effective use of the key.
+Note 61-Distribution.
+The distribution of secret and private keys shall be limited to the trusted environment that makes an effective use of the key.

-7.4 Key Destruction
+8.4 Key Destruction

-Note 60-KeyDestruction.
-After the use period of a key has expired, it shall be securely erased from the trusted platform where it was used.
+Note 62-KeyDestruction.
+At the end of the key life-cycle, the key shall be securely erased from the trusted platform where it was used.

 In particular, some cryptographic schemes use so-called ephemeral keys.
-In the context of Diffie-Hellman key establishment schemes, these ephemeral keys are exchanges by the parties and are used to derive a shared secret.
+In the context of Diffie-Hellman key establishment schemes, these ephemeral keys are exchanged by the parties and are used to derive a shared secret.
 Following this derivation, the ephemeral keys are no longer useful and should be securely erased.

-The erasure process must be adapted to the environment and take into account remanence issues.
+The erasure process must be adapted to the environment and take into account memory remanence issues.

-8 Person Authentication
+9 Person Authentication

 In the general case, authentication, where one entity proves its identity to another, is ensured by using cryptographic mechanisms.
-However, the case where one person identifies herself to an information system is peculiar in several ways.
+However, the case where one person identifies itself to an information system is peculiar in several ways.
 First, the person cannot directly make use of cryptographic mechanisms.

 Second, the authentication procedure is more prone to be replayed, for instance if it relies on a long-termed password.
 Third, the entropy of the identification data, as a password, may be substandard regarding what would be expected from a cryptographic system.
 Thus, such person authentication procedures can only be performed locally on a trusted platform (e.g., entering a PIN), or through a trusted channel (e.g., providing a cookie to a website).
-Furthermore, it must require an interaction with the system: if identification data by use of brute-force.
+Furthermore, it must require an interaction with the system: if identification verification data can be extracted from the system, an attacker may retrieve from it the identification data by use of brute-force.
 In this document, we limit ourselves to considering password and PIN-based person authentication solutions.